X Marks the Driver: X Games star Sara Price joins Ganassi - WHIZ News

 Price picked up dirt biking at just 8 years old and became “that never-fazed fearless child and just kept going with it.”
 She won her first national race at 12, turned pro at 16 and joined Kawasaki as the first factory-supported female racer.

-Price showed her mettle last November when he turned in an “IronWoman” effort at the Baja 1000 — she drove 800.5 miles race as a solo driver team.
+Price showed her mettle last November when she turned in an “IronWoman” effort at the Baja 1000 — she drove 800.5 miles race as a solo driver team.
 She finished in 19½ hours,

 “A lot of people thought I was committing racing suicide by taking on the Baja 1000 and driving it alone,” Price said.
 “But we did it and proved we’re a true competitor taking on the odds.
 I wanted that to be my championship.
 If something happened, I wanted it to happen to me in the truck.”